Freight Shipping from Boise to Salt Lake City

 How much does it cost to ship freight from Boise to Salt Lake City?

-Full truckload (FTL) rates from Boise, ID to Salt Lake City, UT currently range from $828-$1,020 for a standard dry van load over the 385-mile route.
+Full truckload (FTL) rates from Boise, ID to Salt Lake City, UT currently range $828-$1,020 (roughly $2.16-$2.65 per mile over 385 miles).
 LTL shipments typically cost $412-$727 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Boise to Salt Lake City?

-Standard FTL transit from Boise to Salt Lake City is approximately 7 hrs by truck over 385 miles.
+Standard FTL transit from Boise to Salt Lake City is approximately 7 hrs by truck over 385 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Boise to Salt Lake City freight?